gorums/WatchIoT/README.md

 --
 *20 March 2016*

-All the test is complite
+All the tests were complete

 *30 november 2015*